 The ladders, sticks, and wall assemblages are created mainly from the detritus that I search for in my natural environment.
 I commonly use driftwood to visually and literally weave my constructions together.
 The bleached branches and fist-shaped knots are so intrinsically beautiful, it seems disrespectful to add marks or color, but I have to do it.
 Although each of the works is individual, they share a common language of birds, fish, ocean, land, and sky.

-This body of artwork divides into four major categories.
+This body of work divides into four categories.
 “Stick Stories” are poles that can each stand alone or in a group.
-The “Ladders” are the three-dimensional echoes of the flat ladder images that often popped up in my paintings.
-Each of the “Panel Series” is built on a wood background rescued from the original veneer walls ofb our house remodel.
+“Ladders” are the three-dimensional echoes of the flat ladder images that often popped up in my paintings.
+Each of the “Panel Series” is built on a wood background rescued from the original veneer walls of our house remodel.
 “Windows” metaphorically frame the surrounding landscape.

-I reside in northern California, an hour’s car ride to the Pacific Ocean where on legally designated beaches, I gather driftwood and ideas for my artwork.
-My father, a hydraulics engineer, taught me when I was quite young to regard our planet as a sacred place that we must protect.
+I reside in northern California, near the Pacific Ocean where I gather driftwood and ideas for my artwork.
+My father, a hydraulics engineer, taught me when I was young to regard our planet as a sacred place that we must protect.
 He took me on walks where he pointed out the buttercups, the honeysuckle, the streams running downhill.
 The rarest find was a dinosaur bone on the yet unspoiled shoreline just footsteps from our home in Jacksonville Beach, Florida.
-In that pre-civil rights era, he also instilled in me that all people are equal and to be respected no matter what the color of their skin.
-His work brought us to reside in Chicago, near Lake Michigan where the beaches were an integral part of my life.
+In that pre-civil rights era, he also instilled in me that all people are equal.
+After a long string of moves before I was eight years old, we settled in my birthplace of Chicago.
+The beaches of Lake Michigan were an integral part of my life.

 I seem to need to hold a tangible object, feel its weight in my hand, then move forward, buoyed by the rhythm of the making.
 The discarded objects that I collect bring their histories to serve as material: wooden toys, feathers, corks, chopsticks, buttons, beads, hardware, wire, and assorted junk.
 As a maker of things, I am aware of my carbon footprint and am dedicated to reusing materials.